Palash90/site-assets/target/blogs/tab-reading-quick-ref/GUITALELE_TAB_READING_GUIDE.md

-# 𝄞 Guitalele Tab Viewer: Musician's Practice Manual
+# 𝄞 Guitalele Tab Viewer: Reader's Guide

 Welcome to the **Guitalele Tab Viewer**!
 This interactive songbook is a practice tool made specifically for the guitalele—a travel-friendly 6-string instrument tuned like a classical guitar but downsized to the body of a ukulele.